 - As the world becomes more interconnected, regulations around privacy, security, and personal data are increasing.
 These new rules include:

 - General Data Protection Regulation (GDPR) in the European Union

 - New York Department of Financial Services Cyber Requirements

-- SOC 1 (2010), SOC 2/3 (2010) and SOC for Cybersecurity (2017) has been growing in demand.
-However, Cybersecurity attestation is not a replacement for SOC 1 or 2 (although there is overlap).
+- SOC 1, SOC 2/3, and SOC for Cybersecurity have been growing in demand.
+However, Cybersecurity attestation is not a replacement for SOC, 2 or 3 (although there is overlap).

 - Our intuitive risk assessment module can help you build a consistent and repeatable risk assessment process with real-time updates, empowering your company to perform more self-assessments frequently, consistently, and efficiently.

 With our industry-leading implementation time, we can help you implement the software necessary to manage your cybersecurity program in a matter of weeks.
 Our implementation and product team members bring years of audit experience, ensuring a smooth and quick onboarding process while providing meaningful recommendations for building a robust compliance program.